DataBiosphere/cgp-dss-data-loader/README.md

 When the loader submits data, it actually needs access to the referenced files in the account to obtain metadata (e.g. hash and size) that may be in another account.

 If the data is public, this is unnecessary.
-However, if it is private data, a second account that is authorized needs to be specified.
+However, if access is controlled, additional credentials must be provided.

 ### (Optional) GCP Metadata Credentials
+If GCP files are being loaded that specifically require Google user credentials (rather than Google Service Account credentials), perform the following steps:

-Make sure you have [gcloud](https://cloud.google.com/sdk/install) installed and run:
+1. Make sure you have [gcloud](https://cloud.google.com/sdk/install) installed.

 1. gcloud auth application-default login